Notice of Privacy Practices

 This practice is required by law to:

-We limit uses and disclosures of protected health information to the minimum necessary information required for the intended purpose, consistent with applicable law and the workers’ compensation system.
+We limit uses and disclosures of protected health information to the minimum necessary consistent with applicable law and the workers’ compensation system.

 We reserve the right to change the terms of this Notice and make revised provisions effective for all protected health information we maintain.
-An updated copy will be available upon request, on our website at drcherylhart.com, and within downloadable intake materials maintained in your patient record.
+An updated copy will be available upon request, on our website at drcherylhart.com, and within intake materials.

 HOW WE MAY USE AND DISCLOSE YOUR INFORMATION